 Proper use only means the use as described above, adhering to the specifications on installation, operation and service.
 Any other use is contrary to specifications and may hamper the equipment’s performance.

-The chart below provides the temperatures that are generally accepted as good practice, together with the recommended period of time involved where appropriate.
-Keeping food at these temperatures plays a major part in ensuring that food is safe to eat.
-Do not leave food standing in a room, or in sunlight (such as in a shop window).
+Keeping food in commercial refrigeration equipment at these temperatures plays a major part in ensuring the food safety.
+So, do not leave food standing in a room, or in sunlight (such as in a shop window)!

 |Stage of Food Handling||When to Check||Recommended Safe Temps|